aniruddhakal/arxiv_dataset_insights/ResearchSteps.md

 	- average number of words per abstract
     - explore and do EDA based on certain fields

-### Preprocess the data
+### Data Preprocessing

-The input text is the abstract of scientific papers.
-So, I'd assume use of stop words serves meaningful purpose, and therefore shouldn't be removed.
+- The input text is the abstract of scientific papers.
+So, I'd assume use of stop words serves meaningful purpose, and therefore shouldn't be removed before inference from transformer models.

-During the data exploration, the essential steps to the need for preprocessing will revolve around finding any characters that aren't supposed to be the part of usual abstracts. e.g. Some symbols that might be encoded incorrectly into the text, or finding some out of vocabulary (OOV) words, and characters.
+- Basic cleaning - I only performed basic text cleaning as follows:
+  - Replace `\n`'s with a space.
+  - Add `[SEP]` token when sentence is finished with full stop, because pretrained tokenizers don't do it themselves, and hence, always miss the special token `[SEP]`, which has impact on the final representation of the document.
+    - Although, in initial experiment, the downstream model I ended up using is `sentence-transformers/distilroberta-base-paraphrase-v1`.
+    - And since `RoBERTa` model rather uses `<sep>` as a separator token, and my preprocessed data still contains `[SEP]` tokens, `sep` is going to exist across all the topics as a noise.
+    - Hence, there's a risk of having a lot of similarity across all the documents just because of this mistake.
+    - **[TODO for myself]** I'll fix this in coming iterations.
+I'm just choosing to continue as is because I have already generated data splits, and corresponding document embeddings for abstracts. and I don't want to spend anymore time re-doing all that in initial iteration.

+- Because I have chosen to work with BERTopic, which, after extracting embeddings from transformer models, the only place where original text is then used is in c-tfidf model.
+Since, c-tfidf model still uses traditional CountVectorizer and TF-IDF Transformer on top of it, where contextual word embeddings from transformer model aren't used to compute similarities.
+And hence, it's necessary to perform lemmatization on all documents, so that words with similar base lexical meaning aren't treated differently.
+In this implementation, I only performed offline lemmatization and ensure they are used only after the for c-tf-idf step, while the transformer embeddings are generated using the full abstract text with basic cleaning as covered in previous step.

-The WordPiece tokenizer of BERT would still make sure to assign appropriate token to almost every possible word in the corpus, therefore, there might not be any need for us to handle OOV words explicitly.
+- The WordPiece tokenizer of BERT would still make sure to assign appropriate token to almost every possible token in the corpus, therefore, there might is no need for us to handle OOV words explicitly.
+Except, where I started seeing some irrelevant words / symbols making up the part of the topic labels.
+Then I can consider removing such symbols / tokens.

-- TODO check if there are any words missing from the original text after the tokenizer generated text is decoded back to original text.
-    - If 100% of the original text is restored, or if the missing portion isn't significant enough in terms of the contribution towards the domain knowledge,
-    - we don't need to worry about handling any OOV words / tokens explicitly.

 ### Train classifier
 #### - Model choice steps